Yandy Díaz: Minor leagues

-Cleveland Indians
+Major leagues

 Diaz with the Indians in 2017.

 Díaz earned a non-roster invitation to the Indians' 2017 major league spring training camp.
 After batting .458 (22-for-48) with a 1.252 OPS during spring training, and after injuries to other players forced the Indians to adjust their roster, Díaz was named the Indians' starting third baseman for the start of the 2017 season.
 Diaz played 49 games, slashing .262/.352/.327 predominantly playing third base.

-Diaz spent the 2018 season between Columbus and the Cleveland Indians, playing 39 games and slashing .312/.375/.422 with one home run and 15 RBIs.
+Diaz spent the 2018 season between Columbus and the Indians, playing 39 games and slashing .312/.375/.422 with one home run and 15 RBI.

 Tampa Bay Rays

 On December 13, 2018, the Indians traded Díaz to the Tampa Bay Rays in a three-team trade in which the Rays also acquired Cole Sulser for Jake Bauers, and the Seattle Mariners acquired Edwin Encarnación from the Indians for Carlos Santana.
-Díaz missed some time due to injury during the season, only accumulating 307 at bats.
+Díaz missed some time due to injury during the season, only accumulating 307 at–bats.
 He did hit 14 home runs while driving in 38 runs.
 Díaz hit two home runs in the 2019 American League Wild Card Game as the Rays defeated the Oakland Athletics.